deficollective/defiscan/src/content/protocols/lido-v2.md

 ## Chain

-Lido is currently deployed on Ethereum, Solana, and Polygon.
+Lido is currently deployed on multiple chains.
 This review focuses on the Ethereum mainnet deployment.

 > Chain score: Low